 From a photo

-You can take a photo of your pet’s paw and send it to CraftLoveCraftLife to create a digital paw print for you.
+You can take a photo of your pet’s paw and send it to Comfort Connects to create a digital paw print for you.
 You may need someone to help you take a picture of your pet’s paw or you can get a sneaky photo of their paw when they are sleeping.
 Below is a photo of my pet’s paw and the digital paw print created from it.
 Try to take multiple photos of the paw, with and without flash for better results in the digital print.

 Are you interested in having a digital copy of your pet’s paw print created?
 Have one created below.

 Maybe you are interested in preserving your pet’s actual paw print in a different way.
 See more examples below of preserving their paw print with their hair or ashes in a custom memorial pendant or ornament or in pocket stone.
-The pieces below can be created using from any of the paw print techniques listed in this post.
+The pieces below can be created using any of the paw print techniques listed in this post.

 If you are looking for other paw print ideas, be sure to check out our other blog post below:

 Do you have an ink pad paw print from your pet, an impression of their paw, or maybe even a photo of their paw?
 I’m going to share some ideas for what you can do with your pet’s paw print.
 Firstly, if you haven’t got a digital paw print created, I strongly recommend doing so. […]

 Receive Grief Support Resources delivered to your inbox (plus, a storewide discount code)